uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 `val` is short for _value_, which means that once we assign this a value, we **cannot change the _value_ of the variable**.
 In programming we would say that `val` is _immutable_.

-Next we have the parameter name.
+Next we have the variable name.

 Variable naming in Kotlin follows `camelCase`.
 This means that you `nameYourVariablesLikeThis`.